Mosh-K/Employee-Management-System/README.md

 - CRUD operations for employee records
 - File-based storage for employee records
 - Input validation for data integrity and security
-- Concurrency control mechanisms
-- Custom serialization and deserialization for the Employee class
-- Algorithmic challenges such as sorting employees based on salary
 - Design patterns to improve the structure and maintainability of the codebase
 - HTTP server to expose the functionality via a REST API
-- User interface developed with React.js

 ## Getting Started

 ### Prerequisites

-- Java 11 or higher
+- Java 17 or higher
 - Maven 3.6.3 or higher
-- Node.js and npm (for the React.js user interface)

 ### Installation